 Q: I see!
 The phase delay $\tau(\omega)$ of a filter must be a constant with respect to frequency-otherwise signal dispersion (and thus signal distortion) will result.
 Right?
 A: Not necessarily!
 Although a constant phase delay will insure that the output signal is not distorted, it is not strictly a requirement for that happy event to occur.

-This is a good thing, for as we shall latter see, building a good filter with a constant phase delay is very difficult!
+This is a good thing, building a good filter with a constant phase delay is very difficult!

-- For example, consider a modulated signal with the following frequency spectrum, exhibiting a bandwidth of B_s Hertz. - Now, let's likewise plot the phase delay function τ(ω) of some filter:
+- For example, consider a modulated signal with the following frequency spectrum, exhibiting a bandwidth of B_s Hertz. - Now, let's likewise plot the phase delay function $\tau(\omega)$ of some filter:

-However, this fact alone does not necessarily mean that our signal would suffer from dispersion if it passed through this filter.
+However, this fact alone does not necessarily mean that our signal would suffer from dispersion if it is passed through this filter.
 Indeed, the signal in this case would be distorted, but only because the phase delay $\tau(\omega)$ changes significantly across the bandwidth B_s of the signal.